Anglia Building Society: Leicestershire

 The Hinckley and South Leicestershire Permanent Benefit Building Society became Hinckley and Leicestershire Building Society in 1950 and finally Leicestershire Building Society in 1958.
 This merged with the Northampton Town and County in 1966, to form the Anglia.
 The new Society, headquartered in Northampton, absorbed a number of other societies.

 Hastings and Thanet

 In 1978, the Society transferred its engagements to the Hastings and Thanet Building Society, itself formed by the merger of the Hastings Permanent and Isle of Thanet building societies in 1951, becoming for a short time Anglia Hastings and Thanet Building Society.
 In 1979, the Grimsby Building Society transferred engagements and in 1980, it once again became known as Anglia Building Society.
 The London and South of England Building Society transferred engagements in 1983 and the Country (including the engagements of the former Westminster) Building Society transferred in 1984.

 In 1987, the Society merged with the Nationwide Building Society, which was formed in London in 1883 and known as the Co-operative Permanent Building Society until 1970.

-The Nationwide, which traces its dual origins to Northampton, is the largest building society in the world.
+Coat of Arms

+The Anglia Building Society was granted a coat of arms by the College of Arms in 1956 and regranted in 1968, upon its change in name.